Skip to main content

 For Sealing

-Complete and notarize Section “A” of the two (2) page Application of Eligibility.
-Obtain a Fingerprint Card (the Jacksonville’s Sheriff’s Office will fingerprint you for a fee).
-Mail the Application, Disposition, Fingerprint Card, and a $75 non-refundable fee (money order or cashiers check only) made payable to the Florida Department of Law Enforcement.
+Complete and notarize Section “A” of the Application of Eligibility (directions are on the back of the application).
+Obtain a fingerprint card (the Jacksonville’s Sheriff’s Office will fingerprint you for a fee).
+Mail the application, disposition, fingerprint card, and a $75 non-refundable fee (money order or cashier's check only) made payable the Florida Department of Law Enforcement.

 Florida Department of Law Enforcement (FDLE)